 Good Shepherd Food Bank Participates in USDA Child and Adult Care Food Program

-Meals are available at no separate charge to children ages birth through 18 years without regard to race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.
+Meals are available at no separate charge to all enrolled children without regard to race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual’s income is derived from any public assistance program, or protected genetic information in employment or in any program or activity conducted or funded by the Department.

-For further information on participating centers, contact Good Shepherd Food Bank’s program manager, Jessica Gildea at firstname.lastname@example.org.
+For further information on participating centers, contact Good Shepherd Food Bank’s Youth & Family Initiatives Program Manager Jessica Gildea at firstname.lastname@example.org.